Writing

 Breaking Into Cloud Security

 Cloud security is an area of the industry with some of the biggest skill shortages.
-Combine that with the cloud industry growing at 30-40% a year (judging by AWS’ revenues for the last several years), and to my mind, there’s no better area of security to be getting into right now.
-There’s a reason for that skills shortage, though - being effective requires more than just technical skills.
-This post will lay out some advice and direction on how to build the knowledge and approaches you’ll need to succeed.
+This post lays out advice and direction on how to build the knowledge and approaches you'll need to succeed.

 A Review of the AWS Security Model

-AWS have released their own security maturity model, which contains a lot of detail on their take as to how to secure your AWS estate.
-Does it stack up against what we’re seeing in real-world attacks, or the approaches being suggested by the rest of the AWS security community?
-Unfortunately, I’m not convinced, and I’ll lay out why below.
+AWS have released their own security maturity model.
+Does it stack up against what we're seeing in real-world attacks, or the approaches being suggested by the rest of the AWS security community?

 AWS Access Keys - A Reference